sjseth/AI-Case-Sorter/README.md

-# Important: An update to this project is coming soon and this repo will be retired.
+# Important: This version of the project has been "retired"

-## If you are thinking of starting on this project, please go to the CS7.1 Repo and start with the Instructions.pdf file.
+## If you are thinking of starting on this project, please go to the latest version of the project CS7.1 Repo and start with the Instructions.pdf file.

 (CS7.1 Repo)[https://github.com/sjseth/AI-Case-Sorter-CS7.1]